What is product discovery documentation and why does it matter?

 • The Ideal State - What success looks like, how stakeholders would benefit if solved

 Share your problem statement with brainstorming participants before sessions.
-When everyone understands the problem deeply, ideation becomes focused and productive rather than scattered.
+When everyone understands the problem deeply, ideation becomes focused and productive.
+For AI-powered brainstorming using problem statements, see the AI brainstorming guide.

 • Solution-first thinking - Starting with 'we need an app' instead of understanding the underlying need